 Fennel Bulb (sliced fine)

-First you'll deglaze the pan with 1/4 to 1/2 cup your favourite dark balsamic.
+Deglaze with 1/4 to 1/2 cup of your favourite dark balsamic.
 We like Traditional or Fig. Apricot white balsamic is another option.
 Scrape all the bits and pieces from the bottom.
 Place all other ingredients in pot, then add the meat on top.
 Add enough water to partially cover the meat but not submerged.
 You could also add a chicken or beef stock instead of water.

 Time To Braise:

 Cover the pot securely, then place in 300 to 325 degree oven (or stove top on low heat).
 Cook for as long as it takes for the meat to fall off the bone.
 Chicken will take considerably less time.
 Less than an hour.
 The tougher the cut the longer it will take.
 Probably, several hours.
 When the meat is done remove and place on platter ready for carving in slices (except chicken, of course).
 If you want a thicker sauce, reduce on stove top on low heat.

 It's your choice, but make it starchy.
 We love a good braise with Yorkshire Puddings.
 Or seasonal herb-coated roasted potatoes make a wonderful starch, too.
 And have a few oils and balsamics on hand for individual drizzles.
 We love our spicy varieties: Harissa and Baklouti, a reminder of Mediterranean ancient and modern culture.

 Note: Our approach was inspired by Kitchn.com.